-The estimation of the interference is challenging as we need to estimate the relevant $m$-hop neighborhood that delivers a good approximation for the interference function.
-Algorithm 1 is based on the idea that, in the control group, the interference function is the signal we are trying to recover.
-In its Step 0 the set $\widehat E_n$ denotes the set of different configurations of relevant patterns in the given labelled graph.
+Estimation of interference is challenging as we need to estimate the relevant $m$-hop neighborhood that provides a good approximation for the interference function.
+Algorithm 1 is based on the idea that, in the control group, the interference function is the signal that we are trying to recover.
+In its Step 0 the set $\widehat E_n$ denotes the set of different configurations of relevant patterns in the given labeled graph.
 Because we have a nested subset of graphs as we increase $m$ in $G_i^Z(m)$, we note that the set $\widehat E_n$ can be represented as a tree starting at the root with $m=0$.
-The set $\widehat{\mathcal{K}}$ is a subtree of $\widehat{E}_n$ that will collect the selected patterns for interference.
+The set $\widehat{\mathcal{K}}$ is a subtree of $\widehat{E}_n$ that will collect the patterns selected to estimate the interference function.

-For each pattern $g \in \widehat E_n$, Step 1 defines an estimation of the interference $\hat f(g)$.\footnote{Note that this is generalizable for more general estimands beyond conditional mean and with covariates.} Step 2 of Algorithm 1 balances the estimates of the bias and variance.
-Informally, a pattern $g$ in $\widehat{E}_n$ should be selected if there are two deeper patterns that have sufficiently different interference estimates relative to their (square-root) variance.
+For each pattern $g \in \widehat E_n$, Step 1 defines an estimate of the interference $\hat f(g)$.\footnote{Note that this is generalizable for more general estimands beyond conditional mean and with covariates.} Step 2 of Algorithm 1 balances the estimates of bias and variance.
+Informally, a pattern $g$ in $\widehat{E}_n$ should be selected if there are two deeper patterns that have sufficiently different interference estimates relative to their (square root) variance.
 That is, a pattern $g$ will be selected into $\widehat{\mathcal{K}}$ only if it is needed to keep the bias small relative to an estimate of the variance.
+The parameter $\lambda$ is a regularization parameter in the spirit of shrinkage estimators, e.g., lasso \cite{bickel2009simultaneous}.
 Finally, for each $i$, Step 3 defines the relevant value of hops $\hat m_i$ as the largest value of $m$ that is still in the estimated tree $\widehat{K}$.
-In the next section we provide oracle inequalities that provides theoretical guarantees on the performance.
-We note that, unless one is willing to impose strong separation assumptions, it is unlikely one can estimate $m$ uniformly across different data generating processes.
-However the misspecifiation cannot be much larger due to the selection criterion in Algorithm 1.
+In the next section, we provide theoretical guarantees on the performance of the estimator.
+We note that unless one is willing to impose strong separation assumptions, it is unlikely that one can estimate $m$ uniformly across different data generating processes.
+However, the misspecification cannot be much larger due to the selection criterion in Algorithm 1.